What is Return on Sales?

 The Return on Sales (ROS) is a ratio used to determine the efficiency at which a company converts its sales into operating profit.

-How to Calculate Return on Sales (Step-by-Step)
+How to Calculate Return on Sales (ROS)?

 Therefore, the return on sales answers the question: